graysky2/kodi-standalone-service/README.md

 Users of Arch ARM should NOT use this method as the distro package provides analogous functionality.

 ### Other distros
-Users of other distros should copy `kodi.service` to `/usr/lib/systemd/system/` and should create both a kodi user and home directory as follows:
+Users of other distros should copy `kodi.service` and `kodi-gbm.service` to `/usr/lib/systemd/system/` and should create both a kodi user and home directory as follows:
 ```
- useradd -u 420 -U -G audio,video -d /var/lib/kodi -s /usr/bin/nologin kodi
+ useradd -c 'kodi user' -u 420 -g kodi -G audio,video,network,optical -d /var/lib/kodi -s /usr/bin/nologin kodi

  passwd -l kodi > /dev/null

  mkdir /var/lib/kodi